-Government, I am grateful to all those who have engaged in providing feedback to the State Government as we went through the consultation process leading to this Policy document. expect that the citizens and residents of the State will better quality of life.
+> Government, lam grateful to all those who have engaged in providing feedback to the State Government as we went through the consultation process leading to this Policy document. expect that the citizens and residents of the State will merely acceptable, but more importantly, the enablers of a better quality of life.

-major initiative of the State Government produce good results for our people and in and residents of Lagos for giving us yet another chance to be of service to you.
+regulating a Lagos Electricity I look forward to seeing this major initiative of the State Government produce good results for our people and in Our aspirations, as espoused advance, thank all the citizens and residents of Lagos for giving us yet another chance to be of service to you. reliable electricity sector.
+The we will together make Lagos the State is a collective one DATED AT IKEJA THIS 19th